Built In San Francisco’s 50 Startups to Watch

 Take the 50 San Francisco-based startups listed here, for example.
 They’re arming scientists with invaluable ocean data, creating financial tools for freelancers, opening doors into tech for underrepresented communities and building digital home infrastructure for the renewable revolution.

-To kick off the new decade, we trawled public records, news features, fundings and more to compile this list of 50 companies, all of which are less than two years old and poised to make waves in 2020.
+We trawled public records, news features, fundings and more to compile this list of 50 companies, all of which are less than two years old and poised to make waves in the future.

 Ike is shortening the ramp to autonomous trucking by focusing on the highway.
 The company — named after the nickname of President Dwight Eisenhower, under whom construction on the federal interstate system began — builds software that navigates semi-trailers through relatively simple highway conditions.
 As a truck approaches an urban destination, it pulls into a transfer hub to pick up a human driver, who can then steer the load through trickier city streets.
 The company’s co-founders — CEO Alden Woodrow, CTO Jur van den Berg and Chief Engineer Nancy Sun — have experience working on self-driving truck technology for the likes of Google, Apple, Otto and Uber.
 They raised a $52 million Series A funding round in February.